Bills Logo

 How to Use a HELOC Calculator

 This home equity line of credit calculator is very straightforward.
-You only need four pieces of information – your property address, current mortgage balance, desired loan amount, and credit score range.
+You only need four pieces of information—your property address, current mortgage balance, desired loan amount, and credit score range.
 The calculator generates a maximum loan amount, interest rate, and monthly mortgage payment based on your answers.

-Step one: home evaluation
+Step one: Home evaluation

 Input your property address so that House Canary, a third-party valuation service, can estimate your home value.
 If House Canary doesn’t have data on your home, or if you need to adjust the House Canary estimate, you can enter your property value.

-Step two: current mortgage balance
+Step two: Current mortgage balance

-The next step is determining the total you currently owe against your home – your loan payoff for all outstanding mortgage balances.
-“Mortgage balances” include any financing that uses your home as collateral – your primary mortgage plus any existing HELOCs, home equity loans, and purchase money second mortgages.
-(Note: if you plan to refinance (pay off) a home equity loan or HELOC with a new loan, don’t include that balance in this total.
+The next step is determining the total you currently owe against your home—your loan payoff for all outstanding mortgage balances.
+Mortgage balances include any financing that uses your home as collateral—your primary mortgage plus any existing HELOCs, home equity loans, and purchase money second mortgages.

-Step three: desired loan amount
+Step three: Desired loan amount

 How much would you like to borrow with a HELOC?
-For most HELOC lenders, the maximum amount you can borrow equals 80% of your home value minus your existing loan balances.
+For most HELOC lenders, the maximum amount you can borrow equals 80% of your home value minus your existing home loan balances.
 If your desired loan amount exceeds this number, you’ll get an error message and be asked to input a lower loan amount.

-Step four: credit score range
+Step four: Credit score range

 Your credit score drives the interest rate HELOC lenders are willing to offer.
 You may be able to get your FICO or VantageScore from your credit card companies or for free from Experian.com.
-Input the credit score tier that matches your score.
+Select the credit score tier that matches your score.

 Your Recommendation